nrkn/hrm-cpu/readme.md

 # hrm-cpu
 ## Run Human Resources Machine programs in JavaScript

+This is a JavaScript runtime for the programs you write in the game [Human Resource Machine](http://tomorrowcorporation.com/humanresourcemachine)

 ![Screenshot](http://tomorrowcorporation.com/blog/wp-content/themes/tcTheme2/images/hrm/screenshots/hrm_04.png)

 > Human Resource Machine is a puzzle game.
 In each level, your boss gives you a job.
 Automate it by programming your little office worker!
 If you succeed, you'll be promoted up to the next level for another year of work in the vast office building.
 Congratulations!